top of page

 • Content: 46 full colour pages

-Rights sold: French (Ilatina), Serbian (Lokomotiva), Brazilian Portuguese (Comix Zone)
+Rights sold: French (Ilatina), Serbian (Lokomotiva), Brazilian Portuguese (Comix Zone), English (Epicenter)

 Rights to certain languages may be restricted